 HBO's Big Little Lies (Ep.
 1-5 streaming)

 Perhaps Vox said it best, when synopsizing last night's stunning, fifth episode of HBO's latest miniseries.
 "Nicole Kidman forever and ever, amen."
-Kidman, once again, proves herself an indelible force, playing a pivotal role in, what The A.V.
+Here's Kidman, once again, proving herself to be an indelible force, playing a pivotal role in, what The A.V.
 Club deems, "a vital story about abuse."
-With just two episodes remaining, I'll remain on the edge of my seat until it's conclusion and, conceivably, for some time thereafter.
+With just two episodes remaining, I'll remain on the edge of my seat until it's conclusion and, undoubtedly, for some time thereafter.